 - Just Following Orders: Tio takes Leonel's wish that Marco was dead (Marco had just broken Leonel's toy) to the extreme and begins drowning Marco in the cooler, responding to Leonel's shock by saying, "This is what you wanted!"

 - Mistaken for Prank Call: At first, Hank fails to take the warning call that the Cousins are coming seriously, thinking it's a prank from Gomez.
-However, he is very clearly spooked judging by the panic on his face when scanning the parking lot.
+However, he realizes midway through calling Gomez's number that the call wasn't a prank.

 - Motor Mouth: The Arms Dealer.

 - My God, What Have I Done?: After a deception allows Walt and Jesse to elude him, Hank is enraged to the point of severe Police Brutality against Jesse.
 After he calms down, he is visibly horrified at his actions.